emily-palaska/mosaic/results/synthesis/query4x.md

 >The zip() function is used to create an iterator that aggregates elements from
 - cov:<br>
 >The variable cov is a 2x2 matrix that represents the covariance between the two features in the
+- pcr:<br>
+>The variable pcr is a pipeline that contains a standard scaler, a PCA component, and a linear
 ## Synthesis Blocks
 ### notebooks/dataset2/cross_decomposition/plot_pcr_vs_pls.ipynb
 CONTEXT:  The data  We start by creating a simple dataset with two features.
 Before we even dive into PCR and PLS, we fit a PCA estimator to display